Apartments Made Affordable by Government Funding:

 Housing for the Elderly – HUD Section 202:

-HUD provides capital advances to finance the construction, rehabilitation or acquisition with or without rehabilitation of structures that will serve as supportive housing for very low-income elderly persons and provides rent subsidies for the projects to help make them affordable.
+HUD provides capital advances to finance the construction, rehabilitation or acquisition with or without rehabilitation of structures that will serve as supportive housing for very low-income elderly persons.
+In addition, HUD provides rent subsidies for the projects to help make them affordable.

 The Section 202 program helps expand the supply of affordable housing with supportive services for the elderly.
 It provides very low-income elderly persons with options that allow them to live independently but in an environment that provides support activities such as cleaning, cooking, transportation, etc.